EBS Best Paper Award 2020

-Since 2006, the Best-Paper-Award „Innovation Management“ annually honors outstanding scientific papers on Innovation, Transformation and Technology Management.
-Focusing on both cutting-edge research and high practical relevance, awarded papers provide state-of-the-art insights for academics and practitioners equally.
+EBS University annually honors outstanding scientific papers with high practical relevance on Innovation, (Corporate) Entrepreneurship and Transformation.
+By focusing on both cutting-edge research and practical implications, the awarded papers provide state-of-the-art insights for academics and practitioners equally.

-Papers submitted must have been accepted in a scientific journal after July 1st, 2015, and must not have been submitted to past Best-Paper-Awards.
+Papers submitted must have been published or accepted for publication in a scientific journal after July 1st, 2019, and must not have been submitted to past EBS Best Paper Awards.
 Submissions are assessed by the jury with regards to scientific excellence and practical relevance.
-The authors of the three most outstanding papers are invited to present their work on November 24th, 2016 at the EBS Business School.
+The authors of the three most outstanding papers are invited to present their work on November 17th, 2020 at the Sektkellerei Henkell, in Wiesbaden, Germany.
+Part of the travel expenses will be reimbursed by EBS University.
 Evaluating both presentation and discussion, the jury will nominate the winner.

 - Stéphane Bonutto (Oerlikon)